WELCOME!We worship every Sunday at 10:00 am and we'd love for you to join us!

 We believe that the sound of children is the sound of a living church - children are always welcome in worship!

 Dress is casual.
 You'll find some men in jackets and ties and women in dresses or skirts, and some in comfortable slacks and shirts.
-Jeans are fine too.
+Jeans and t-shirts are fine too.
 The important thing is your presence, not your appearance.

 We celebrate communion the first Sunday of each month, also on Christmas Eve and on Maundy Thursday.
 The sacrament is open to all.
 We serve one of two ways - by intinction, which is when you come to the front of the church, tear off a piece of bread, dip it in the juice, and eat immediately, or by passing the plates, when everyone stays seated and the bread is passed, followed by the small cups of juice.
 Everyone waits and eats/drinks together.
 The pastor will always give instructions so you'll know the procedure.
 When you take the bread and dip it in the juice the elder will say, "this is the Body of Christ" and "this is the blood of Christ."
 You can say "Amen," or "Alleluia," or "Praise God," or nothing at all - whatever you are led to say or not say.

 Please stay for coffee and cookies after worship in the fellowship.
 We'd love to get to know you better!